 Above: The camera follows two horseman down the street in an establishing shot of the town, and later charges down the same street (showing the raiding Indians’ point-of-view) as it fills with the smoke of the townsmen’s guns.

-Individual action highlights in Bill include the aforementioned attack on the town in Chapter One, the Chapter Two shootout by the tree, the wagon chase in Chapter Four and the accompanying scrambling atop a team of runaway horses (performed by Yakima Canutt), the cross-country chase in Chapter Five, the brief cliff-edge shootout at the beginning of Chapter Six, the Indian attack on some gold-seekers’ wagons later in the same episode, the fight between Cody and the henchman Breed in Chapter Nine (a ferocious one-on-one grapple which works much better than the serial’s mass brawls), and the climactic fight/shootout between Cody and the principal villains, which takes place on a hillside at the Walker Ranch.
+Individual action highlights in Bill include the aforementioned attack on the town in Chapter One, the Chapter Two shootout by the tree, the wagon chase in Chapter Four and the accompanying scrambling atop a team of runaway horses (performed by Yakima Canutt), the cross-country chase in Chapter Five, the brief cliff-edge shootout at the beginning of Chapter Six, the Indian attack on some gold-seekers’ wagons later in the same episode, the fight between Cody and the henchman Breed in Chapter Nine (a ferocious one-on-one grapple which works much better than the serial’s mass brawls), and the climactic fight/shootout between Cody and the principal villains, which takes place on an outdoor hillside.

 Most of the chapter endings in Bill (save the cabin explosion in Chapter Six) are fairly mundane–Indians jump from a tree onto Cody, Indians swarm in to overwhelm the heroes, the hero is shot from ambush, a burning wagon overturns).
 The apparent lynching of Dave Archer at the end of Chapter Eight is one of the more memorable chapter endings, as is the Chapter Seven cliffhanger that has an Indian stalking Cody, drawing a bead on him, and (seemingly) shooting him as the picture fades out; this scene is well-shot and is set up in an effectively suspenseful fashion, which makes it more striking than many other Western “apparent shooting” cliffhangers.
 This sequence would have worked even better with musical accompaniment, but Bill–like other early talkies–has no real music score.